AgoroAkorede/AgoroAkorede/README.md

 ###     Hi there 👋,
    I am Agoro Akorede I am a Front-End developer and a student of the department of Chemical Engineering of the prestigious Obafemi Awolowo University.
-I love to take on new challenges and work on creative projects, and I also love binging sitcoms 🌱 I’m currently learning Typescript and Material UI
+I love to take on new challenges and work on creative projects, and I also love binging sitcoms 🌱 I’m currently learning React Native

 <!-- ![WaveHandGIF](https://user-images.githubusercontent.com/90475212/158036872-ae85d24a-20c7-4e8f-be60-b043142df236.gif) -->